heliosgraphics/fractures/README.md

 # Fractures

-Fractures is a collection of low level atomic utilities that makes products more resilient, composable and scalable.
+Fractures is a set of low level atomics to help compose larger systems.
 Only the good parts.

 - Atomic
 - Framework agnostic